-9 Family History Memoirs That'll Make You Want To Go Digging Into Your Own Past
+9 Memoirs To Make You Want To Dig Into Your Past

 I seem to have inherited sentimentality on both sides of my family, and I feel lucky for it: come Christmastime, when I'm able to spend a few days at either of my parent's houses, I embark on the semiannual tradition of rifling through all of their old stuff.
 The spare-room closet at my mother's reveals drawings from both my siblings' past as well as her own detailed doodles from her college days.
 My father stores his own father's ephemera in the various inherited furniture that hangs out in lesser used parts of the house.
 In the basement, in an old dresser, I've unearthed letters my grandmother had sent to my grandfather during his service, typewritten and featuring accounts of how she would spend her lunch breaks at Stern's department store.